-1.2.2 Unregistered reinsurance
+1.2.21.2.3 Unregistered reinsurance

-When a reinsurance agreement is not deemed registered ("unregistered reinsurance"), actuarial liabilities must be entirely deducted from the amount of capital available and the components of capital required may not be reduced for reinsurance purposes.
+When a reinsurance agreement is not deemed registered ("For business under an unregistered reinsurance agreement"), ceded actuarial liabilities must be entirely deducted from the amount of capital available and the components of capital required may not be reduced for benefit from reinsurance purposes, i.e. calculations must be made as if the business were not reinsured.

-However, a ceding insurer may benefit from a credit in respect of its capital requirements if it obtains a guarantee from the reinsurer.
-The credit is applied first to reduce the amount of technical provisions deducted from available capital.
-Thereafter, the amount obtained by dividing the balance of the credit by the insurer target ratio can be used to reduce the components making up the required capital for the share of risks ceded in reinsurance.
+However, a ceding insurer may benefit from a credit in respect of its capital requirements if it obtains from the reinsurer an eligible guarantee from the reinsurer.
+To be considered eligible, guarantees must meet the criteria set out in the Guide respecting the use of guarantee instruments.

+The credit guarantee amount is applied first to reduce the amount of technical provisions deducted from available capital.
+Thereafter, the amount obtained by dividing the balance of the guarantee amount credit by the insurer target ratio can be used to reduce the components making up the required capital for the share of risks ceded in reinsurance.
+In such cases, the reduction of the required capital amount is limited to the required capital that would have been available had the risk been ceded as registered reinsurance.

-When a credit is used, the capital requirements of Chapter 3 (Asset yield deficiency risk and index-linked products risk) and Section 5.3 (Asset cash flow uncertainty) apply to the guarantee used to obtain the credit, up to the amount of the credit.
+When a credit is used, the capital requirements of chapter 3 (Asset yield deficiency risk and index-linked products risk) and Section 5.3 (Asset cash flow uncertainty) apply to the guarantee used to obtain the credit, up to the amount of the credit.
 All elements of the calculation of the credit and of the capital requirements of the guarantee must be disclosed in the Capital Guideline Certification Report.